conan-io/docs/reference/commands/creator/test.rst

     optional arguments:
-      -h, --help            show this help message and exit --update, -u          check updates exist from upstream remotes --scope SCOPE, -sc SCOPE
-                            Use the specified scope in the install command --profile PROFILE, -pr PROFILE
+      -h, --help            show this help message and exit --update, -u          check updates exist from upstream remotes --profile PROFILE, -pr PROFILE
                             Apply the specified profile to the install command -r REMOTE, --remote REMOTE